 This program, which was established in 2012 as part of the Affordable Care Act, penalizes hospitals financially if readmission rates for certain illnesses are higher than expected.
 If you want to help your hospital avoid financial penalties for readmission, it’s important that you learn several important hospital readmission statistics.

-The statistics provided here can be used to help you anticipate whether or not your hospital is providing quality care and avoiding preventable hospital readmissions or if improvements, using innovative approaches, is needed.
+The hospital readmission rates statistics provided here can be used to help you anticipate whether or not your hospital is providing quality care and avoiding preventable hospital readmissions or if improvements, using innovative approaches, is needed.

-Taking a Closer Look at Hospital Readmission Statistics
+Taking a Closer Look at Hospital Readmission Rates Statistics

-Some of the important hospital readmission statistics include the following:
+Some of the important hospital readmission rates statistics include the following:

 - Hospitals should aim for a 100 percent benchmark rate of influenza immunization.
 Providing this immunization to patients prevents readmission for complications associated with the flu and other illnesses.